seydaoksuzoglu/Car-Damage-Detection-App/README.md

 # 🚗 Car Damage Detection SaaS (MVP)

 ## 🔍 Overview
 This project is an end-to-end AI solution designed to automate the vehicle inspection process.
-By leveraging Computer Vision (YOLOv8), the application detects and classifies vehicle damages (e.g., scratches, dents, glass shatter) from images or video streams.
+By leveraging Computer Vision (YOLOv8), the application detects and classifies vehicle damages (e.g., scratches, dents, glass breaks, car damages) from images or video streams.

 The goal was to build a SaaS MVP (Minimum Viable Product) that can help insurance companies and car rental agencies reduce manual inspection time and ensure consistent damage reporting.